syncfusion-content/javascript-docs/js/Diagram/Tools.md

 ## Drawing Tools

-Drawing tool allows you to draw any kind of node/connector during runtime by clicking and dragging on diagram page.
+Drawing tool allows you to draw any kind of node/connector during runtime by clicking and dragging on the Diagram page.

 ### Shapes

-To draw a shape, you need to set the JSON of that shape to the `drawType` property of diagram model and you have to activate the drawing tool using the `tool` property.
+To draw a shape, you need to set the JSON of that shape to the `drawType` property of the Diagram model and you have to activate the drawing tool by using the `tool` property.
 The following code example illustrates how to draw a rectangle at run time.

 {% highlight js %}